ph: 909-652-6428

 (You will be able to see this at the Mt.
 Whitney Center).
 CIRCLE IT.

 6) Photograph the California Aqueduct.
-CIRLCE on photo
+CIRCLE on photo

 STOP #2